-By A Mere Accident – was first published in 1904 by the author E Nesbit, an English author and poet who is best known for her children’s books such as; The Railway Children, The Story Of The Treasure Seekers, and The Woodbegoods.
-A consequential utterance caused by a mere accident, could change his life forever.
-Although a questionable, chance encounter leads to a dramatic change of events, this short story has a definite twist.
+By A Mere Accident – was first published in 1904 by the author E Nesbit, an English author and poet best known for her children’s books such as; The Railway Children, The Story Of The Treasure Seekers, and The Woodbegoods.
+A consequential utterance caused by a mere accident could change his life forever.
+Although a questionable chance encounter leads to a dramatic change of events, this short story has a definite twist.
 With the addition of some illustrations, and only a few – slight – changes to enhance a more modern reading experience, we hope you enjoy this short but delightful tale.

 By A Mere Accident

 Her fresh, fair face glowed like a pink rose between the dark lustre of her sables and the frame of soft hair which repeated, with the softness of an echo, the sables’ colouring of mingled brown and black.
 The white, wintry sunshine struck through the railway carriage window and made jewels of her blue, Irish eyes.
 Railway rug and Gladstone, muff, and handbag were grouped about her.
 On the blue cushion at her side lay a sheaf of papers and reviews freshly reaped from the bookstall.
 On her green cloth lap lay a great bunch of violets.

 “They will be companions,” said the man who stood at the carriage door.
 “Don’t let them talk too much, or they will bore you.”

 “Could violets possibly bore one?”

 “These might if they did their duty and spoke of me.”

 She laughed, but she did not look at him.

 “Your boxes are all right, and your bicycle’s in the van at the back, and here is your ticket.
 You are sure you prefer solitude?
 Your aunt will regret having allowed me to see you off, and your mother will tell me that I ought to have secured for you the travelling companionship of at least one tabby.”